How to Render Faster in Blender 3D

 Tip #5: Focus On Your Scene

 What appears in the rendered image should correspond to the “physical” work done to create the set.
+This approach is particularly effective for those looking to speed up render times and learn how to increase render quality in Blender by focusing resources on essential aspects of the scene.
 It is useless to model objects, create materials, and set lights for parts of the project that will not be displayed in the render.
 This strategy helps reduce render time in Blender and makes Blender render faster by concentrating resources on what matters most.
 If the project includes multiple images from different points of view, plan the images as in a storyboard.

 Don’t improvise.
 For each render, list the point of view, the props, the necessary materials, the finishes, the technical details, and the critical aspects you can foresee.
 This phase will save you time in the execution of this project and in future ones.